Astigmatism Contact Lenses Provided by a Phoenix, AZ Eye Specialist

-Before we can provide you with astigmatism contacts, our optometry physician must perform a visual acuity test.
+Before we can provide you with astigmatism contacts, our eye specialist must perform a visual acuity test during your eye exam.
 This assesses you for a vision deficit and determines the severity.
 Then, our eye doctor has you look at different images, and you identify which ones look clearer.
-Based on your results, our optometrist detects astigmatism and measures the degree of it.
-Astigmatism can worsen, so once you receive a diagnosis of it, our optometrist continuously monitors it.
+Our eye specialist detects astigmatism and measures the degree of it during your eye exam.
+Astigmatism can worsen, so once you receive a diagnosis of it, our eye doctor continuously monitors it.
 Although you may have heard certain habits can worsen your vision, you can't make your astigmatism worse by sitting too close to the television, nor does it worsen when you don't wear your contacts or glasses.

 Astigmatism Contact Lenses